rollercoaster111/renderbenders/README.md

 </p>

 <p align="center">
-  Fig. 3: The framework of job scheduling in RenderBender.
+  Fig. 3: The framework of job scheduling in RenderBender
 </p>

 # Experimental Results